 Diagnosis of Rapid Breathing in Cats

-The veterinarian will perform an examination observing how your cats breathes, listening to their chest for evidence or abnormalities such as a heart murmur or fluid in the lungs, check the color of your cats gums to indicate whether oxygen is being delivered to the organs effectively as well as complete examination of the whole body.
+The veterinarian will perform an examination observing how your cat breathes, listening to their chest for evidence or abnormalities such as a heart murmur or fluid in the lungs, check the color of your cat's gums to indicate whether oxygen is being delivered to the organs effectively, and do a complete examination of the whole body.

 Treatment of Rapid Breathing in Cats